RIMS-Code/rims-code.github.io/docs/schemes_static/submit_scheme.md

 If you like, you can add saturation curves to your scheme submission.
-For each saturation curve you want to add, type a title, select a unit for the x-axis data, and then copy/paste the data from, e.g., your spreadsheet program into the fields.
+For each saturation curve you want to add, type a title, select a unit for the x-axis data, select if the saturation curve should be fit or not, and then copy/paste the data from, e.g., your spreadsheet program into the fields.
 If you know the uncertainties, you can populate those fields as well,